-Download the Health Form.
-Students reading for Pharmacy are to follow the instructions and download the Health Form the Pharmacy Department.
-Whilst, students reading for Health Sciences need to follow specialised health screening protocol which is outlined in the following Health Form.
+Download the Health Form [PDF].
+Students reading for Pharmacy are to follow the instructions and download the Health Form [PDF] from the Pharmacy Department.
+Whilst, students reading for Health Sciences need to follow specialised health screening protocol which is outlined in the following Occupational Health Protocol Form [PDF].

 3. Copy of health card insurance (EHIC/GHIC)

 Students must be in possession of a valid Health Insurance Card, which will provide basic coverage for the first 90 days.
 Health insurance is not organised by UM, therefore arrangements must be made by the students to ensure full health insurance coverage during their mobility.

 4. Copy of the travel insurance

-Students must have a travel insurance policy which is valid for their stay in Malta, covering the entire duration of the mobility.
+Students must have a travel insurance policy that is valid for their stay in Malta, covering the entire duration of the mobility.
 Travel insurance must cover 'specific medical intervention and repatriation'.

 Students must have additional cover other than their travel insurance policy to provide cover for 'workplace accident insurance' and 'liability insurance coverage for any damages caused by the participant during the Erasmus+ traineeship at the host institution.

 5. Online Linguistic Support (OLS) certificate

-Students are required to complete the OLS test and provide a copy of the certificate provided at the end of the test.
+Students are required to complete the OLS and provide a copy of the certificate provided at the end of the test.
 The language of tuition at the UM is English and therefore students are expected to have adequate levels of English Proficiency to be able to follow lectures and draw up assignments in English.
-Students are required to have a B2 level as per Common European Framework of Reference for Languages (CEFRL).
+Students are required to have a B2 level as per the Common European Framework of Reference for Languages (CEFRL).